Smugglers, Pirates, and Patriots: Free Trade in the Age of Revolution

 The Papers of James Madison Digital Edition

 The Papers of James Madison went digital, 28 April 2010, with the online alpha prerelease of the seventeen Congressional Series volumes through ROTUNDA, the digital publishing wing of the University of Virginia Press.
 These volumes, part of the American Founding Era collection, are available on a subscription basis.

 In addition, preliminary transcriptions of over 9,000 as-yet-unpublished Madison documents are available for free through the ROTUNDA Founders Early Access project.
-These documents were prepared and reviewed by the staff of Documents Compass, a program of the Virginia Foundation for the Humanities, but have not yet been reviewed or annotated by Papers of James Madison staff.
+These documents were prepared and reviewed by the staff of Documents Compass, a program of Virginia Humanities, but have not yet been reviewed or annotated by Papers of James Madison staff.

 Borderlines in Borderlands